 Even before our Shelter in Place experience, we have loved taking online classes as a family.
 It’s a great way to model the use of a screen for something other than playing games or watching YouTube Videos.

-This summer, my kids are taking Spanish from Muzzy, too.
+Last summer, my kids took Spanish from Muzzy, too.
 Their fun cartoon format makes language learning easy for preschool thru high school.
-I’m interested to sit in on the sessions and learn a bit of Spanish, myself.
+I sat in on the sessions and learn a bit of Spanish, myself.

 I am really looking forward to this!
 The class will help my kids become more independent in the kitchen.
 We are taking the intermediate class where they’ll learn valuable skills like how to use a knife, how to brown meat and become independent while following a recipe!

 Kids not interested in learning something new?
 The best way to get a kid interested is by sitting down yourself and delving into a class.
 Show excitement and they’ll want to join in!